 According to reporting from The Mercury News, United States Immigration and Customs Enforcement (ICE) has put several Los Angeles jails on its official ‘non-cooperative’ list.
 Disturbingly, ICE wanted to hold certain undocumented immigrants indefinitely, however, thankfully, some L.A.-area jails refused to comply with this request.

 According to the report, multiple Southern California jails, including one in the Van Nuys neighborhood of L.A., rebuffed an ICE request to keep undocumented immigrants beyond their scheduled release date.
-Here, our Los Angeles immigration lawyers discuss the Trump Administration’s new policy of publishing ‘non-cooperative’ lists, as well as the failed rollout and long-term implications of the policy.
+Here, our immigration lawyer in Los Angeless discuss the Trump Administration’s new policy of publishing ‘non-cooperative’ lists, as well as the failed rollout and long-term implications of the policy.

 Understanding the ‘Non-Cooperative’ List